The Dastardly Doctor Devereaux

 A few things to note:

-- Audition songs must be kept to 32 measures or less than 90 seconds.
+- Audition songs must be kept to less than 60 seconds.
 Time limit will be enforced.

 - Be prepared to completely fill out the rehearsal calendar at your audition with any and all conflicts that may arise during rehearsal.
 The production team is sacrificing time to be at rehearsals and it is pointless to rehearse with no one there.
 Be clear on your conflicts.
 Any conflicts reported after casting may result in a change of role or require withdrawal from the show.
 (A tentative rehearsal schedule is attached below.
 Please know that this is subject to change based on need & availability of cast members.)